MartinaP87/onlyevents87/README.md

 #### User stories progress

-GitHub projects was used as my project management tool to track user stories.
-Using a Kanban board helped to focus on specific tasks and track the project progress.
+GitHub Projects was used as my project management tool to track user stories.
+Using a Kanban board helped me to focus on specific tasks and track the project's progress.

 **Sprint 1**
 ![User Stories Progress 1](readme-images/first_sprint.png)